MicrosoftDocs/quantum-docs/articles/tutorial-qdk-intro-to-katas.md

 The Quantum Katas are open-source, self-paced tutorials and programming exercises that teach the elements of quantum computing and the Q# programming language at the same time.
 Each kata explores a fundamental concept of quantum computing, with some covering the basics and some diving deeper into quantum algorithms and protocols.

 You can try the Quantum Katas online in the [Quantum Katas](https://aka.ms/try-quantum-katas) site, or you can download the katas and run them locally on your computer.
-The katas are available in the [Microsoft/QuantumKatas](

 ## Run the Katas online